MRBolt/MRBolt.github.io/_posts/2019-12-25-HTB-Lame-writeup.md

 **DIGEST**

 An initial Nmap scan result will show us a vulnerable samba service which is running on port 139.
-It's vulnerable to the "Samba username map script" vulnerability and exploited using both Manual and Metasploit module.
+It's vulnerable to the "Samba username map script" vulnerability and exploited using both Manual command and Metasploit module.

 ![lame](../../../../img/htb/lame/lame.png)